Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Sebastian
 #### Sprint review:
 * What has been done?
-  * Merged display with no-object implementation (Alonso, Tolga)
+  * Merged display with no-object implementation.
+(Alonso, Tolga)
-  * Output to text file (Alonso, Tolga)
+  * Output to text file.
+(Alonso, Tolga)
-  * Testing done on rabbitCouples, ageRabbit (Colette, Lubnah, Philip, James, Sebastian)
+  * Testing done on rabbitCouples, ageRabbit.
+(Colette, Lubnah, Philip, James, Sebastian)
-  * Working artifact approved by product owner
+  * Working artifact approved by product owner.
 #### Sprint retrospective:
 * What went well?
-  * Progress was achieved in implementing core features
+  * Progress was achieved in implementing core features.
 * What did not go as well?
-  * Poor planning on the scrum master's part
+  * Poor planning on the scrum master's part.
-  * Schedule not respected as git had once again something to say about that
+  * Schedule not respected as Git had once again something to say about that.
-  * Massive blocker in git not working properly for multiple team members
+  * Massive blocker in Git not working properly for multiple team members.
 * What could be done differently?
-  * Git
+  * Git.
-  * Too many people halted testing to solve git issues
+  * Too many people halted testing to solve Git issues.

 ----